ips610/TIET-Webkiosk-Result-Fetcher/README.md

     See the License for the specific language governing permissions and limitations under the License.

-**NOTE**: This software depends on other packages that may be licensed under different open source licenses.
+**NOTE**: This software depends on other packages that may be licensed under different open-source licenses.